grafana/loki/docs/clients/promtail/pipelines.md

     2. Change the timestamp of the log line
     3. Change the content of the log line
     4. Create a metric based on the extracted data
-4. **Filtering stages** optionally apply a subset of stages based on some condition.
+4. **Filtering stages** optionally apply a subset of stages or drop entries based on some condition.

 Typical pipelines will start with a parsing stage (such as a